spsforks/SCons-scons-wiki/WhySconsIsNotSlow.md

 ```
 So, while the number of cycles (spawned processes) doubles in each step, the running time doesn't scale linearly with it.

-I asked about this problem on the "`kernel-dev`" mailing list and "`glibc-help`".
+I asked about this problem on the `kernel-dev` mailing list and `glibc-help`.
 The Kernel list didn't deliver any answers (it was the wrong forum in hindsight), but some of the glibc users gave very helpful advice and insight in the following threads:

 * [https://sourceware.org/ml/libc-help/2014-01/msg00038.html](https://sourceware.org/ml/libc-help/2014-01/msg00038.html) spawning (exec*/wait) shows non-constant time if memory grows
 * [https://sourceware.org/ml/libc-help/2014-03/msg00015.html](https://sourceware.org/ml/libc-help/2014-03/msg00015.html) Memory consumption of iconv